sdhungan/Personal-Health-Data/prerequisite.md

   alone doesn't rebuild the binary either — see the `go build ./...` gotcha above.

+## Web dashboard auth/UI session (2026-08-02, same day as the multi-user rewrite below)

+A follow-up session picked up the freshly-built multi-user login/onboarding work and got it actually working end to end, then did a UI pass.
+Findings worth not re-discovering:

+- **A cached-`nil` map entry is not "uncached."** `web.Server`'s
+  `googleSyncers map[int64]*googlehealth.DBSyncer` treats *any* present key — including one explicitly set to `nil` — as "already checked this user," distinguished from "never checked" via the map's own `ok` return (so a user who never connects Google isn't re-probed the filesystem on every request). `handleOnboardingConnectGoogle` used to call `s.setGoogleSyncer(userID, nil)` right after saving a freshly-obtained token, with a comment claiming this "forces a rebuild on next use" — it does the opposite: it writes the literal "not connected" sentinel into the cache, permanently (until a process restart) reporting "Google Health isn't authorized yet" even though the token was just saved successfully.
+  Fixed by building the real syncer immediately (`s.buildGoogleSyncer(userID)`) and caching *that* — see `ARCHITECTURE.md` §10 and `account.go`'s `handleAccountDelete` for the *other* correct pattern (a bare `delete()` off the map, when you actually do want "not connected" to be the honest answer, e.g. after the account itself is gone).
+- **Two credential forms on one origin can get their browser-saved passwords swapped if their fields look the same to the browser.** The onboarding page's Cronometer connect form used `name="username"`/ `name="password"` + `autocomplete="username"`/`"current-password"` — identical field identity to the actual dashboard login form on the same origin.
+Chrome/Brave/etc. save/link credentials by exactly those signals, so connecting Cronometer got the browser to autofill *those* credentials into the next `/login` visit, silently replacing what the user typed.
+  Fixed by renaming the fields (`crono_username`/`crono_password`, updated in the handler too) and setting `autocomplete="off"` on both this form and the dashboard's ongoing Cronometer account card.
+General rule: never reuse `username`/`password`-shaped `name`+`autocomplete` pairs for a credential that isn't this site's own login, even on a page that has no visible connection to the login form.
+- **`kill %1` doesn't work across separate Bash tool calls.** Each Bash invocation in this harness is a fresh shell with no job-control table, so a `&`-backgrounded test server started in one call can't be reaped by `%1` in a later call — it silently fails (redirect stderr and you'll miss it).
+A subsequent `rm -rf` of that server's `--root` while it's still running doesn't stop it either; the process keeps the deleted directory's inode open and any request that touches a since-deleted file (e.g. the uploaded Google OAuth client) fails confusingly.
+Always capture the exact PID (`pgrep -f "healthd --root <path>"`) and `kill` that, and verify with `ps`/`lsof` both before starting a scratch server (in case something's already bound to the port) and after killing it.
+- **`schema.sql`'s `ON DELETE CASCADE` cannot be relied on from application code** — see `ARCHITECTURE.md` §10's "Account deletion" paragraph.
+  SQLite's foreign-key enforcement is a per-connection `PRAGMA`; Go's pooled `*sql.DB` doesn't guarantee any given statement runs on a connection that ever had it turned on. `webauth.DeleteUser` deletes every table explicitly instead.
+- The `Creds/`/Google-OAuth-client-upload confusion from earlier this same day (see `CLAUDE.md`'s "Google OAuth client setup") was a real dead end someone could hit again: nothing in the app reads a `Creds/`/`Certs/` folder automatically, ever — the client JSON must be uploaded once per `--root` via `/settings/google-client` or `healthd google-client set`.
+- The dashboard's category colors (`--cat-*` in `style.css`) and the light-mode variant (`:root[data-theme="light"]`) are both validated with the `dataviz` skill's `scripts/validate_palette.js`, run separately per mode against that mode's own surface color — don't eyeball a new category color or assume a value that passes for dark also passes for light; re-run the validator (see `style.css`'s own comments for the exact checks each palette needed to pass).

 ## Multi-user accounts (2026-08-02)

 `healthd` went from single-tenant (one implicit owner, no login) to a real